-fuzzy-match repaired segments t^{\simeq} with repeated words.
+Two repair operators are deemed incompatible, and therefore cannot be applied to build the same candidate fuzzy-match repaired segment, if they edit the same word in t or if they work on the same source-side mismatch, that is, if they take care of the same change in s.
+Note that there may be repair operators that do not edit any word in t but introduce missing ones.
+In those cases, if they were applied to build the same candidate fuzzy-match repaired segment, they could end up producing candidate fuzzy-match repaired segments t^{\sim} with repeated words.
 The following example illustrates this situation.
-Suppose the segment s' = the size does not exceed 100 cm to be translated with the help of the translation unit (s,t) =(the size does not exceed 100, el tamaño no supera los 100) whose target segment be repaired with the can repair $(\sigma_1, \sigma'1, \tau_1, \tau'1)$ two operators (exceed 100, exceed 100 cm, supera los 100, supera los 100 cm) and $(\sigma_2, \sigma'2, \tau_2, \tau'2) = (100, 100 \text{ cm}, \log 100, \log 100 \text{ cm}).$ Both repair operators do not edit (change) any word in t but if they are applied one after the other the result would be the fuzzy-match repaired segment t^{\simeq} = el tamaño no supera los 100 cm cm, which contains duplicated words due to the fact that the word cm is to be inserted by both operators.
+Suppose the segment s' = the size does not exceed 100 cm to betranslated with the help of the translation unit (s,t) = (the size does not exceed 100, el tamaño no supera los 100) whose with target segment can be repaired two repair operators $(\sigma_1,\sigma_1',\tau_1,\tau_1')$ (exceed 100, exceed 100 cm, supera los 100, supera los 100 cm) and $(\sigma_2, \sigma'2, \tau_2, \tau'2) = (100, 100 \text{ cm}, \log 100, \log 100 \text{ cm}).$ Both repair operators do not edit (change) any word in t but if they are applied one after the other the result would be the fuzzy-match repaired segment $t^{\simeq} = el tamaño no supera los 100 cm cm, which contains$ duplicated words due to the fact that the word cm is to be inserted by both operators.